coruubc/northsea_mpa_sust_fish/README.md

   - *pre_dbem.rmd*, this script was used to determine the MPA scenarios, the species to be analyzed and the re-allocation of fishing effort to surrounding protected cells
   - *post_dbem.rmd*, this script contains the post-modelling data analysis and production of project results

+_This repository has been archived and is no longer updated.
+The master branch contains the most updated version_